-For the purposes of this calculation, the preceding year’s formula amount (FY 2019) of $6,020 and the population of resident students compiled during the course of the fiscal year are utilized.
-This student count is adjusted by:
+For the purposes of this calculation, the preceding year’s formula amount (FY 2020) of $6,020 and the population of resident students compiled during the fiscal year are utilized.
+This student count or total ADM is adjusted by:

 - Including open enrollment students entering the district